johertrich/PCA_GMMs/readme.md

 https://arxiv.org/abs/2009.07520.

 The repository contains an implementation of the superresolution method from [3] using the EM algorithm for PCA reduced Gaussian mixture models (GMMs) as introduced in [1].
+As comparison also the EM algorithm for HDDC [4] is implemented.
 For learning these PCA reduced GMMs, we use the implementation framework from [2], which is available at https://github.com/johertrich/Inertial-Stochastic-PALM.
 In particular, it contains the code to reproduce the numerical examples from the paper [1].